Aggregating in Pandas

 Weight int64

-This reveals that count will be stored as int64 unlike the original columns, which had the data types object and category.
+This reveals that Pandas stores count as int64 unlike the original columns.
+The original columns had the data types object and category.
 Pandas returns a different data type after performing aggregates, depending on what the result of a calculation is.

-We can easily take a look at the underlying data type of a Pandas column by accessing the .values attribute.
+Let’s look at the underlying datatype of a Pandas column by accessing the .values attribute.

 type(df.Fruit.values)